This original blog post has been fully updated for 2021.

 Some general resume pointers:

-• Be Detailed – What did you do at your previous jobs that are listed?
+- Be Detailed – What did you do at your previous listed jobs?
 These should express your talents.

-TIP – The music business tends to be a bit more informal, so you have a little bit more room to play with your resume and make your personality shine through than you would on a corporate resume.
+TIP – The music business tends to be more informal, so you have more room to play with your resume and make your personality shine through than you would on a corporate resume.

-TIP – Add your LinkedIn and other social media links to your resume and make sure they look professional.
+TIP – Add your LinkedIn and other social media links to your resume to ensure they look professional.

-TIP – If you are in college, you probably don’t have a huge amount of experience, and that’s completely okay.
+TIP – If you are in college, you probably don’t have a tremendous amount of experience, and that’s completely okay.
 Lead with enthusiasm and passion and you will go far.

 Step 4: Get Recommendations

-In an industry that’s so dependent on connections, it comes as no surprise that a couple of great key references can help get you where you want to be.
+In an industry so dependent on connections, it is no surprise that a couple of great key references can help get you where you want to be.

 Call an old employer, a professor, or a great person in your life who can write you a spectacular recommendation letter.
-Ask the person writing the letter to mention strengths that will be cohesive with the position you want.
+Ask the person writing the letter to mention strengths that will be cohesive with your desired position.

 Step 5: Start Applying

-Your college’s career office is a great tool, but don’t count on them as your main resource.
+Your college’s career office is a great tool, but don’t count on them as your primary resource.
 My best interns found me by looking online.
-In fact, our Director of Social Media & Design Kayla Coughlan started out as an intern after stumbling across Cyber PR Music online!

 Step 6: Understand The Music Internship Golden Rules